zio/zio-process/docs/overview/basics.md

 ### Access stdout and stderr separately

-There are times where you need to process the output of stderr as well.
+There are times when you need to process the output of stderr as well.

 ```scala mdoc:silent
 for {